What is the Grasonville Volunteer Fire Department (GVFD) about?

 How Do I Join?

-Anyone considering being a member should read this page in its entirety and stop by the station at 4128 Main St, Grasonville, MD 21638 to speak to an officer or membership committee member to discuss potential membership, obtain an application (or download the membership application [.pdf format – requires Adobe Acrobat] from this site, complete it and bring it with you), and get the membership process started.
+Anyone considering being a member should read this page in its entirety or stop by the station at 4128 Main Street Grasonville, MD 21638 to speak to an officer or membership committee member to discuss potential membership.
+Obtain an application or download GVFD Application from this site, complete it and bring it with you, and get the membership process started.